Education Reimagined, One Success at a Time: The Hawkins Model© – The First Twenty Pages

 Chapter 1 – See How Different Classrooms Could Be

-Over the last half century or more, the education process at work in our nation’s classrooms has grown dysfunctional and impedes rather than supports the work of teachers and students.
-The evidence of the inefficacy of the existing education process is overwhelming and compelling.
-The purpose of this book is to introduce a new education model that will transform education in the U.S. in a way that will allow it to work for both our teachers and all children, not just a fortunate few.
+Our premise is, over the last half century or more, the education process at work in our nation’s classrooms has grown dysfunctional and impedes rather than supports the work of teachers and students.
+The evidence of the inefficacy of the existing education process is, we believe, overwhelming and compelling.
+The purpose of this book is to introduce a new education model designed to transform education in the U.S. in a way that will allow it to work for both our teachers and all children, not just a fortunate few.

 The title The Hawkins Model© has been selected because it allows me to retain the rights of authorship.
 This model will be made available, for free, to any publicly funded or faith-based school or school district willing to put the model to the test in one of its struggling elementary schools, of which there are many.
 The only revenue I hope to generate will be royalties from this book, after publication, with a great deal of help from each of you.